Acting presidency of Suharto: Trade

-In July 1967, the Government simplified export import procedures in addition to taking a step back and giving as well as assisting the private sector an opportunity to conduct trade.
-For the year 1967, Indonesia was able to earn $770 million from its exports although it would spend $805 million from its imports and thus, running a trade deficit.
+In July 1967, the government simplified the export and import procedures in addition to taking a step back and giving private sector an opportunity and assistance to conduct trade.
+For the year 1967, Indonesia was able to earn $770 million from its exports, although it would spend $805 million from its imports and thus running a trade deficit.

-In earning $770 million from exports, $244 million was earned from exporting petroleum whilst $526 million was earned from non-petroleum exports.
+In earning $770 million from exports, $244 million was earned from exporting petroleum, whilst $526 million was earned from non-petroleum exports.
 These non-petroleum exports included timber, rubber, coffee, tin, palm oil, tea, tobacco, pepper, copra, and palm seeds.
 Timber was the highest non-petroleum export, raking in $227.8 million.
-In spending $805 million on imports, $68 million was spent on petroleum whilst $737 million was spent on non-petroleum imports.
+In spending $805 million on imports, $68 million was spent on petroleum, whilst $737 million was spent on non-petroleum imports.
 Some of the non-petroleum imports included rice, flour, fertilizers, cement, paper, iron, steel, tractors, and aircraft.
-For the most part, the imports were raw materials which constituted 36.6% of the imports followed by consumption goods on 35.8% and capital goods on 27.6%.
+For the most part, the imports were raw materials, which constituted 36.6% of the imports, followed by consumption goods and capital goods on 35.8% and 27.6%, respectively.

-Natural Resources
+Natural resources

 Mining

 Mining, both for oil and mineral resources alike, received legal recognition under the Guidelines of Mining Law.
 It gave guidelines for mining processes as well as giving private enterprise the opportunity to do business in the mining sector.
 Under this law, the private enterprises are to pay fees for the contract, exploration, and exploitation to the Government who in turn will hand it over to the Provincial and Regency Governments to be used for development.
 The importance of petroleum quickly become apparent by the fact that it was Indonesia's top export earner for the year 1967, bringing in $770 million's worth of revenue.

 Forestry

 In the field of forestry, the DPR passed the Guidelines of Forestry Law on 24 May 1967.
-The law outlines the categories of forests, from protected forests, which exists for the purpose of preventing floods and erosions to production forests, from which timber are cut down to be exported.
-It also set provision for nature reserves and forests set aside for the purpose of tourism.
+The law outlines the categories of forests, from protected forests, which exists for the purpose of preventing floods and erosions to production forests, from which timbers were cut down to be exported.
+It also set provision for nature reserves and forests that were set aside for tourism.

 In December 1967, Suharto issued regulations for private enterprises wishing to exploit Indonesian forests.
-Suharto set down the conditions for the private enterprises; first was that they would have to pay license fees and secondly, they would have to pay royalties to the Government based on the amount of forest that they intended to make a profit from.
-As part of the policy, Suharto regulated that the region from which the forest was exploited will have first priority in receiving the money made from the two fees for the purpose of regional development.
+Firstly, they would have to pay license fees.
+Secondly, they would have to pay royalties to the government based on the amount of forest that they intended to make a profit from.
+As part of the policy, Suharto regulated that the region from which the forest was exploited would be given first priority in receiving the money made from the two fees for the purpose of regional development.